Knight Frank

 Knight Frank LLP is a global real estate consultancy and estate agency headquartered in London, England.

-Knight Frank's global network has more than 488 offices across 57 territories and more than 20,000 people managing commercial, agricultural and residential real estate worth more than US$817 billion (£498 billion).
+Knight Frank has approximately 600 offices along with 20,000 people managing commercial, agricultural and residential real estate worth approximately US$817 billion (£498 billion).

 History

 Knight, Frank & Rutley is an earlier name of the firm.
 Howard Frank was an English estate agent, headed of the firms of Knight, Frank & Rutley of London and Walton & Lee of Edinburgh and was president of the Estate Agents' Institute from 1912 to 1914.